 |Plaza Del Lago & high-rise Condo's on Sheridan Road in Wilmette, Illinois.|

 ROGERS PARK AREA OF CHICAGO, ILLINOIS

-The term, according to one author, was used prior to the expansion of Evanston and Chicago to refer to what is now the Rogers Park community of Chicago.
+The term "No-Man's Land" was used prior to the expansion of Evanston and Chicago to refer to what is now the far north lakefront of the Rogers Park community of Chicago.
 It is also identified by the United States Geological Survey as being a variant name of the Howard District.